lokesh-sarode/RedBusClone/README.md

-🚀 **RedBus Static Website**
+🚀 **RedBusClone Static Website**

 **Tagline:** A user-friendly online bus ticket booking platform with affordable prices and top bus operators

 📖 **Description**

+This project is a clone of the RedBus website.
 RedBus is a pioneering online bus ticket booking platform that aims to provide a seamless and hassle-free experience for travelers.
 With a vast network of bus operators and routes, RedBus offers a wide range of options for booking tickets at affordable prices.
 Our platform is designed to be user-friendly, making it easy for users to search, compare, and book tickets online.
 With RedBus, you can enjoy a stress-free journey while enjoying the comfort and convenience of our services.

 **Features**